atkandi111/Lazapee-Payroll/ReadMe.md

 [3]: img/PayrollDemo3.png

 ### Built With
 JQuery was used to handle AJAX interactions between frontend HTML files and backend Django views, enabling user interaction without necessarily doing a full page reload.
+Both jQuery and Bootstrap are included in the static directory

 <img src="img/django.png" alt="drawing" height="40" width="100"/>